From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Introduction

 \begin{rem} The behavior of $\calM_t^{\calD}$ is more subtle than that of the classical maximal operator over Carleson tents and its fractional analogue.
 In particular, it depends not only on the \emph{underlying dyadic structure}, but also on the \emph{geometry of the ambient domain}.
 More precisely: \begin{enumerate} \item In the real-variable setting (namely, for the classical Hardy--Littlewood maximal operator), it is clear that it is not meaningful to consider $t>1$, since in that range the operator is \emph{not} even well-defined on nonzero constant functions.

-\item Likewise, if one replaces $\D$ by the upper half-plane, then a careful inspection of the argument in \eqref{20251218eq01a} yields that the operator is again not well-defined on nonzero constant functions whenever $t>1$. \end{enumerate} \end{rem}
+\item Likewise, if one replaces $\D$ by the upper half plane $\mathcal H:=\{z \in \mathbb C: \textnormal{Im} z>0 \}$, then a careful inspection of the argument in \eqref{20251218eq01a} yields that the operator is again \emph{not} well-defined on nonzero constant functions whenever $t>1$ (see also \cite[Theorem~5]{CFWY2017} for a related statement concerning the hypersingular Bergman projection $K^{\mathcal H}_{2t}$ on the upper half plane).